Russian gas pipelines to go ahead despite U.S. sanctions

 Gazprom will have to take on the additional cost itself, depend on Russian state banks, or seek money at higher rates from Asian lenders, financial analysts said.

-"This, however, does not mean that Nord Stream 2 won't be built," said Katja Yafimova of the Oxford Energy Institute.
+"This, however, does not mean that Nord Stream 2 won't be built," said Katja Yafimava of the Oxford Energy Institute.

 Industry sources say the loans from Western partners for Nord Stream 2 are already at above market rates to reflect the political risk of partnering with Russia in a project that has also faced opposition in Europe.